christineyuen/ESC/README.md

-The implementation of BIC methods and ES-ResNet will be available in this repository
+ES-ResNet is available in this repository.
+The implementation of BIC methods will be available later in this repository